-In the case of any applicant for a new taxi/private hire driver's licence who has any drug-related conviction or caution (whether for drug-driving, supply/intent/conspiracy to supply/production of drugs possession of drugs or related to the procession of drugs) the Council's Criminal Records Policy will be considered and the Licensing Manager be given discretion to require them as part of the application process to undergo at their own expense a drug test by the Council's appointed toxicology company.
+In the case of any applicant for a new taxi / private hire driver's licence who has any drug-related conviction or caution (whether for drug-driving, drug possession, supply / intent / conspiracy to supply or production of drugs) obtained within the period of 3 years prior to the date of application, the Licensing Service Manager be given discretion to require them as part of the application process to undergo at their own expense a drug test by the Council's appointed toxicology company.
 This urine analysis test must produce a negative (pass) result.
 If a positive (fail) result is given, then further testing of the urine must be carried out at the company laboratories.
 For the avoidance of doubt, the provision of such a negative test result will be merely one aspect of the consideration process as to whether the applicant satisfies the "fit and proper person" test and shall not of itself prove determinative.
 The applicant will be required to pay the cost of the test.

 This discretionary procedure is intended to be used in a very limited number of cases as ordinarily the mere fact of drug convictions will be sufficient to justify refusing the application.
-It may still be necessary for the applicant to go before the Licensing Sub-committee before a final decision is made, even where a test is negative, where officers have concerns as to an applicant's specific circumstances, such as a repeat pattern of offending in relation to the misuse of drugs.
+It may still be necessary for the applicant to go before the Licensing Sub-committee before a final decision is made, even where a test is negative, if the applicant has had a drugs conviction within 3 years of applying for a licence or where officers have concerns as to an applicant's specific circumstances, such as a repeat pattern of offending in relation to the misuse of drugs.